utcs-scea/KernMLOps/README.md

 make docker
 make load-memcached # Run this command only the first time you set up the Memcached benchmark make benchmark-memcached

+# Run redis/dc-mix benchmark
+make setup-redis #  Run this command only the first time you set up the Redis benchmark make docker make load-redis make benchmark-redis

 ```